erokhins/KotlinResolutionAlgorithm/README.md

 	- In this case we have to do with such callable reference as usual argument

 2. There are several callable references:
-	- Then we have dealing with it as lambda.
+	- Then we have to deal with it as lambda.

 ```Kotlin
 fun bas(s: String): Int {}